 If you're not sure which tribe your parent or grandparent belonged to, only that he was "Ojibway" or

 more success asking the Sisseton Sioux in North Dakota about a Santee Sioux man from Minnesota than you

 would wandering around Fargo asking about some white man in Minneapolis.
 You need to try and figure out

-("Sioux from somewhere in western North Dakota" will give you less work to do than just "Sioux.")
+("Sioux from somewhere in western North Dakota" will give you more to work with than just "Sioux.")

 Native Genealogy Links.

 Finally, if you live in Canada, and you identify with other mixed-blood Indians more than your parent or

-people in Canada belong to a specific mixed ethnicity, primarily French and Cree, with a unique cultural heritage even including the creole language Michif.
+people in Canada belong to a specific mixed ethnicity, primarily French and Cree, with unique cultural traditions

+including the creole language Michif.

-However, anyone who is demonstrably of both native and non-native ancestry may register as Metis, and some
+However, anyone who is demonstrably of both native and European ancestry may register as Metis, and some

 There are many links to Metis groups in various Canadian provinces on our

 Metis page.
 Hopefully that may be helpful to you as well.

 4) Your grandparent was part Indian but did not belong to a tribe, or there is a family